-California STD Cases Hit All Time High, Syphilis-Related Stillbirths Highest In Two-Decades
+California STD Cases Hit All Time High, Syphilis-Related Stillbirths Highest In Two Decades

 — Newsweek (@Newsweek) May 15, 2018

 The “public health safety net” Klausner refers to has been decimated by budget cuts since the 2008 financial crisis.
-Public health clinics have been forced to close, and less money is allocated towards sexual education programs in high schools and universities.
+Public health clinics have been forced to close, and less money is allocated toward sexual education programs in high schools and universities.

 Adding to the problem, says Dr. Heidi Bauer, chief of the state health department’s STD Control Branch, is the fact that many Californians have been steered away from getting their health treatment at public clinics, and into private practice via the Affordable Care Act.